frintjs/frint.js.org/site/content/about/README.md

 processTemplate: true
 ---

-# About
+# History

-FrintJS was built at [Travix International](https://travix.com) for helping us with building our front-end web applications in a faster, modular and more scalable way.
+FrintJS was originally built at [Travix International](https://travix.com) for building applications in a faster, modular and more scalable way.

 ## Contributors